A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 CO-OPs are just like any other ACA-compliant individual market health plan, which means you can enroll during the annual open enrollment period or during a special enrollment period.
 This is true regardless of whether you're enrolling through the Marketplace/exchange or directly through the CO-OP.

-Special enrollment periods usually require a qualifying life event, but that's not always the case.
+Special enrollment periods usually require a qualifying life event, although Native Americans can enroll in Marketplace coverage year-round in every state.

 Note that if you work for a small business in a state where one of the remaining CO-OPs offers small-group health insurance, your employer might purchase group coverage from the CO-OP.
 They can do this at any time of the year, but your ability to enroll in the plan will be limited to your initial eligibility window, the annual open enrollment period designated by your employer, or a special enrollment period triggered by a qualifying life event.